What is a Patient Information Leaflet and why is it useful?

 Trimbow comes in a pressurised container (coated aluminium), with a metering valve.
 The pressurised container is inserted in a plastic inhaler.
 This incorporates a mouthpiece provided with a plastic protective cap, and either a dose counter (containers with 60 and 120 puffs) or a dose indicator (containers with 180 puffs).

 Each pack contains one pressurised container either providing 60 puffs, 120 puffs or 180 puffs.
-Additional there are multipacks containing either 2 or 3 pressurised containers with 120 puffs, each.
+Additionally there are multipacks containing either 240 puffs (2 pressurised containers with 120 puffs, each) or 360 puffs (3 pressurised containers with 120 puffs, each).

 Not all pack sizes may be marketed.